 Mark peeked through the weeds.
 "Shhhhh!"
 He had heard stories around the trailer park of teenagers using these woods to meet girls and smoke pot, but this car did not belong to a teenager.
 The engine quit, and the car just sat there in the weeds for a minute.
 Then the door opened, and the driver stepped into the weeds and looked around.
 He was a chubby man in a black suit.
 His head was fat and round and without hair except for neat rows above the ears and a black-and-gray beard.
-He stumbled to the rear of the car and opened the trunk.
+He stumbled to trie rear 01 tne car, lumuicu wim the keys, and finally opened the trunk.
 He removed a water hose, stuck one end into the exhaust pipe, and ran the other end through a crack in the left rear window.
 He closed the trunk, looked around again as if he were expecting to be watched, then disappeared into the car.
 The engine started.